-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects will feature harvest songs as well as other seasonal themes this week!
-Join host DJ Phil Maq on Thursday, October 6th at 10:00 AM for his clever and unusual takes on music!
+Mardis Gras is one of the biggest parties of the year and "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will celebrate it this week in its own unique way.
+Join host DJ Phil Maq on Thursday, February 16 at 10:00 AM for his clever and unusual takes on music!